 There are opportunities for a varied career within hydrogeology, both in the UK and overseas.
 Career progression is dependent on skills and ability, but can be fast within groundwater specialisms.
 You’ll need to regularly undertake a range of CPD opportunities.

-It's possible to progress into team leader positions that involve making decisions about planning and use of resources, as well as managing people.
+It's possible to progress into a team leader position that involves making decisions about planning and use of resources, as well as managing people.
 Opportunity for technical progression is significant and leads to a specialist role, sharing knowledge and experience of a specific aspect of geoscience with colleagues.